 • Mix a 5% bleach and water solution to remove mold from washable surfaces

 • Mop the floors regularly and consider using a bleach mixture on tile and linoleum

 • Wipe down the tub or shower after each use and scrub the tub and bathroom tile once a week

 • Replace the filters in your heating and cooling system once a month and call a professional for a thorough cleaning of your furnace at the start of the season.

-Use a home equity loan to make the changes needed when allergy proofing your home.
+Use a home equity loan to make the changes needed to help Prevent Allergies.

 Many tricks for allergy proofing your home will depend on what you’re allergic to, so you may want to speak to your physician for specific ideas.
 If you need to renovate to reduce allergies at home, consider home equity financing options.
 Even if you just started making mortgage payments you may still be able to borrow on the value of your home.

 A special thank you to RBS Citizens Financial Group for creating and providing this informative Sponsored Content.